Piyush Goyal: India-EU FTA 'Mother of All Deals' as January 27 Deadline Looms

 Meeting Format: Virtual mode, daily basis

-The EU is seeking unrestricted export access for critical minerals from India, including elimination of export duties.
-This approach mirrors the bloc's earlier challenge to Indonesia's nickel export ban at the World Trade Organization.
-India, meanwhile, is expected to seek carve-outs or exemptions for stainless-steel exports to the EU in response to higher duties imposed by the bloc.
+The EU seeks unrestricted export access for critical minerals from India, including elimination of export duties, mirroring their earlier WTO challenge to Indonesia's nickel export ban.
+India is expected to seek carve-outs for stainless-steel exports to the EU in response to higher duties imposed by the bloc.

 EU Status: India's largest trading partner